dsb-lab/Analysis_Mouse_Atlas/README.md

 Copy the token you obtained before and you will be set up!

-Anything in the `home` folder can be seen by the docker and you and will be saved after the docker is finished.
+Anything in the `home` folder can be seen by the docker and you and will be saved after the docker has finished.